 This year, Kill Your Darlings is celebrating the work of debut writers by bringing you the First Book Club, a series of free in conversation events with local authors.

 Join us on the second Wednesday of each month at Melbourne’s Happy Valley bookstore to hear newly published authors discuss their books, the craft of writing and the publishing process in a relaxed, inclusive setting.
-Drinks will also be provided on the night, thanks to Beer Gypsies.
+The First Book Club discussions are facilitated by KYD‘s Online Editor Veronica Sullivan, and drinks are provided, thanks to Beer Gypsies.

-KYD will also facilitate literary discussion online, reviewing each book on our Killings blog and live-tweeting the First Book Club events.
+KYD also continues the literary discussion online, with supplementary content and reviews of each book on our Killings blog, and live-tweeting of all First Book Club events.

 2014 Kill Your Darlings First Book Club authors and dates:

 Wednesday May 14, 6.30 for 7pm – Maxine Beneba Clarke, Foreign Soil (Hachette)